l3atbc/pushkin-api/README.md

 - to run the seeds, use `docker ps` get the process id for `pushkin_db` and execute `docker exec -it PROCESS_ID node seeder.js`
 - remember you can shell into a docker container at any time

-hit `localhost/api/initialQuestions` to test this api.
+Make a request to `localhost/api/initialQuestions` to test this api.

 # Extension
 - Feel free to modify the logging mechanism